-3.1 The statement of general policy and procedures on health and safety applies to all staff of the school who have been contracted to work within, or at, any school premises.
-These are defined as any building, car park, playing field or other area wholly, or partially owned and / or controlled by the school, hereinafter described as the site.
+3.1 The statement of general policy and procedures on health and safety applies to all staff of the school who have been contracted to work within, or at, any of the school's premises.
+These are defined as any building, car park, playing field or other area wholly, or partially owned and / or controlled by the school, hereinafter described as 'the site'.
 It also applies to school staff and pupils when they are carrying out school activities off site.